 Enhancements reports help to find and fix issues that hamper the performance of websites in search.
 By scanning for issues and validating fixes, a site can have a better chance of getting rich results in search.

 New Index Features

 Page indexing is a crucial step in Google’s ranking process, and the more transparent a company is with their indexing process the better off everyone will be in the long run.
 Google search features have always included index monitoring, but the page Index Coverage feature covers a far larger range of possible errors, suggests fixes, and can give you a greater range and depth of data on your pages, such as which are doing well and which might have errors or problems that are hurting your page ranking.
 The new Google features also allow easier monitoring of your page validations, once those errors have been addressed.

 New Optimization Features

 Making data easier to access and examine should already give SEOs a lot of material to optimize their sites.
 Google search features offer a detailed breakdown of search queries, listing keywords with their relevant metrics.
-This can show you which keywords are working well for you or which pages are doing well in one metric but less so in another.
-You can also optimize by query.
+This can show you which keywords are working well for you and which pages are doing well in one metric but less so in another.
+You can also optimize by search query.
 Clicking on a keyword in the table will bring up the page or pages related to it, allowing you to get a better idea of what might need changing to improve the page’s performance.

 Coalition Can Help!

-If you’d like to get in touch with us directly, feel free to call us at 310-827-3890 or email us at firstname.lastname@example.org.
+Learning about vital tools like new Google features is just the start of what you’ll get from us if you decide to join the Coalition family.If you’d like to get in touch with us directly, call us at 888-914-9670 or email us at firstname.lastname@example.org.
 We offer a free consultation to potential clients and take on new clients year-round, meaning there’s never a bad time to get in touch.
 Reach out today and see how Coalition can help!